Drivers have been complaining about being unable to achieve their car’s claimed fuel economy for as long as they’ve been filling up their cars.

 “Main roads with good quality road surfaces, driven before or after rush hour, are your best bet for excellent fuel economy.
 Also, avoid hills where possible.

 “If you’re not rushing about, you’re unlikely to use as much fuel so leave plenty of time.”

 “Skimping on servicing or choosing the cheapest possible oil that’s not recommended by the vehicle manufacturer is a false economy.
 Your car has been designed to exacting standards and operates within fine tolerances.
 Cut corners and it won’t work as well.

-“If practically possible, remove all the clobber from your boot, such as pushchairs, or a roof rack or roof box when not in use.”
+“If practically possible, remove all the clobber from your boot, such as pushchairs, and take down a roof rack/box when not in use.”

 3. Turn the air-conditioning off